How to Pick the Best Travel Credit Card in 5 Easy Steps

 You can earn a significant amount of money in the form of cash back rewards.
 Over the course of a year, you could earn hundreds from just using your card for routine purchases.

 Look for cards who offer more than one percent cash back.
 If you have good credit, 1.5%-2% points per dollar is common.
-And with some cards, like the Discover it® Cash Back, you can get up to 5% on certain purchases, like gas or groceries.
+And with some cards, like the Discover it® Cash Back, you can get up to 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.

 3. Shop around for a high signup bonus